 - Provide local governments with authority to regulate firearms; or

 - Require a license to carry a concealed firearm in public.

-In 2015, Arizona had the 18th highest number of gun deaths per capita among the states.
-In addition, based on data published by Mayors Against Illegal Guns (“MAIG”), in 2009 Arizona had the 13th highest rate of crime gun exports among the states – meaning that crime guns originally sold in Arizona were recovered after being used in crimes in other states at the 13th highest rate among the states.
-According to MAIG, Arizona is also one of the top three source states for U.S. guns that are recovered after being used in a crime in Mexico.
-When population is taken into account, Arizona has the highest rate of crime gun exports to Mexico of any state.
+In 2016, Arizona had the 16th highest number of gun deaths per capita among the states.
+In addition, based on 2016 Firearms Trace Data from the Bureau of Alcohol, Tobacco, Firearms, and Explosives, Arizona had the 9th highest rate of crime gun exports among the states – meaning that crime guns originally sold in Arizona were recovered after being used in crimes in other states at the 9th highest rate among the states.
+Arizona exports crime guns at a rate that is more than double the national average, and more than double the rate at which it imports crime guns from other states.

 Arizona Firearms Laws

 For details about specific firearms laws in Arizona, choose a topic below, or see all of the firearms laws in this state.